rcjj98/tp/docs/UserGuide.md

     Some sample commands to try:
    * `add [p] n/Bob Tan p/98765876 e/bot@gmail.com a/262 Serangoon Central Drive 1-125
-   j/Software Developer s/INPROGRESS`: Adds a new applicant name Bob Tan to the address book
+   j/Software Developer s/INPROGRESS`: Adds a new applicant named Bob Tan to the applicant list
    * `list [p]`: Lists all applicants
    * `delete [i] 1`: Deletes interview index **1** from the interview list
    * `clear [i]`: Clear all interviews.